• Skip to primary navigation

 • Clean the leeks by putting in a colander and putting under a cold tap, moving them around with your hand to seperate the layers and get all the grit out.

-• Tip them into a medium saucepan with the cold water, bring to a boil and boil gently for 5-7 minutes until just tender.
+• Tip them into a medium saucepan with the cold water, add a pinch of salt, bring to a boil and boil gently for 5-7 minutes until just tender.

 • Set a colander or sieve over a heatproof bowl and pour the leeks into it, so the leek stock goes into the bowl.

-• To make the sauce, melt the butter over a medium heat and then add the flour and stir to combine.
+• Melt the butter over a medium heat and then add the flour and stir to combine.
+Cook for 2 minutes.

 • Add the milk a little at a time, stirring in between then add the stock.
 (If the sauce is lumpy then beat with a balloon whisk.)

-• Add the wholegrain mustard, Worcester sauce, if using, and simmer for 5 minutes until thickened slightly.
+• Add the wholegrain mustard, fresh thyme, salt and black pepper, and Worcester sauce, if using, and simmer for 5 minutes until thickened slightly.

 • Stir in the cooked chicken and leeks.
 Heat gently for 5 minutes.